 This is a brief history of the Oval Cricket Ground, which once hosted the first FA Cup Final and the original Ashes test match.
 (The story of the Ashes is at the end of this article.)

 The photo above was taken in 2003, looking towards Harleyford Road and the Vauxhall End of the cricket ground.
-The ground has come a long way since this next photo was taken.
+The ground has come a long way since cricket was first played here in 1846.

 The memorable oval shape of the ground dates back to c1790 when an oval road was first laid around what was originally a cabbage garden and then a market garden.
 An 1818 map shows it as 'Poplar Grove' but it had become 'The Oval' by 1830.
 After a number of proposed building projects had failed, the Oval was opened as a cricket ground in 1846 following the expulsion of the Montpelier Club from their ground in nearby Walworth.
 Turfs were brought down from Tooting Common.